scubasteve22/RepData_PeerAssessment1/PA1_template.md

 ## [1] "The total number of rows missing/NA steps is 2304"
 ```

-Below is the code used to fill in the blank values using the mean value of that missing interval from the entire date range:
+Below is the code used to fill in the blank values.
+I will be using the mean for that interval taken from the average daily activity pattern exercise (which takes the mean for non NA intervals across all dates):

 ```r